thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 - ios: bundleIdentifier: this should be created in the apple developer account
 - android: package: this should be created in the google play developer console

-To configure automatic submissions for each platform first run eas credentials.
-This will prompt you for the credentials we recommend allowing expo to create and manage all provising profiles and certs.
+To configure non-inetractive builds for the CI/CD pipeline you must run:

+`eas credentials`

+The recommended approach for managing credentials is through expo, in the selections you should see this as an option

 Once configured these are the final steps: